-"...the pain started as a series of jolts that progressively became a steady throbbing pain.
+“The pain started as a series of jolts that progressively became a steady, throbbing pain.
 Sometimes, it was like a drill going through my molars in my upper right jaw.
 Then, it would suddenly stop.
-Certain things would trigger the pain: a slight breeze, a touch with a toothbrush, soap on my cheek, opening my mouth, speaking, turning my head too fast, etc., and then the ‘beast’ would return with a vengeance.
-Other times, I would awaken to the sensation of an electric drill driving electric bits into the back of my eyeball.
-It was so unbearable that I would scream out loud while I held the pillow over my face..."
+Certain things would trigger the pain: a touch with a toothbrush, soap on my cheek, opening my mouth, speaking, turning my head too fast, even a slight breeze.
+Other times, I would awaken to the sensation of an electric drill driving bits into the back of my eyeball.
+It was so unbearable that I would scream out loud while I held the pillow over my face.”

-Research has revealed that TN stems from irritation or damage to the trigeminal nerve and the central trigeminal system in the upper spinal cord and brain stem.
-Medical literature has shown that trauma to the head, neck and upper back can injure the nerve pathways in the spinal cord and brain stem and possibly cause TN.
+Research shows that TN is caused by irritation or damage to the trigeminal nerve and the central trigeminal system in the upper spinal cord and brain stem.
+Medical reports also suggest that trauma to the head, neck, and upper back can injure the nerve pathways in the spinal cord and brain stem and cause TN.
 The facial pain can begin immediately after the injury, or in some cases, takes months or years to develop.

-A recently concluded pilot study, conducted at Life University's Sid E. Williams Research Center, yielded impressive results with Trigeminal Neuralgia patients.
-The participants received upper cervical care over the course of eight weeks.
-All the participants had major pain relief within the first four weeks and continued to improve gradually after that.
-Research director Dr. Roger Hinson suggests that when TN develops, it may be because an upper cervical misalignment has contributed to the hyperactive state of the nerve, thereby causing severe facial pain associated with TN.
+A recently pilot study, conducted at Life University’s Sid E. Williams Research Center, yielded impressive results with Trigeminal Neuralgia patients.
+The participants received Upper Cervical care over the course of eight weeks.
+Every TN patient who participated in the study had major pain relief within the first four weeks and continued to improve gradually after that.
+Research director, Dr. Roger Hinson, suggests that when TN develops, it may be because an Upper Cervical misalignment has contributed to the hyperactive state of the nerve, thereby causing the severe facial pain associated with TN.

 Health Conditions that have Responded to Upper Cervical Care